HBenpitsu/miraibo/doc/miraibo.md

 - `App data backup Button`
 - `App data restore Button`

+- `Receipt data export Button`
+- `Receipt data import Button`
+- `Receipt data override Button` are used to cooperates with external tools like GoogleSpreadSheets.
+Thus, it handls with `.csv` format.

+- `App data backup Button`
+- `App data restore Button`
+are used to backup application data.
+Raw database file `.db` and preference file `.json` are exploited from application when backup button pressed.
+On the other hand, restore button calls window to load `.db` file and `.json` file.

 # Utils Page

 `Utils Page` contains:

 - `Category controller Section`
+- `Tentative display ticket Section`
 - `Chart Section`

 In `Category controller Section`, categories can be